> > > >

 President Jimmy Carter signed the Full Employment and Balanced Growth Act into law in 1978.
-Also known as the Humphrey-Hawkins Act, this legislation required the President to submit a report to Congress that explains the President’s economic goals and when they will be achieved.
+Also known as the Humphrey-Hawkins Act, this legislation required the U.S. President to submit a report to Congress that explains the president’s economic goals and when they will be achieved.

-Although Congress has since allowed many of the original act’s provisions to lapse, the Fed Chairman’s semi-annual testimony was retained.
+Although Congress has since allowed many of the original act’s provisions to lapse, the Fed Chair’s semi-annual testimony was retained.
 It’s still popularly known as the Humphrey-Hawkins testimony.

 For most of its history, the Fed’s involvement in the protection of consumers largely involved ensuring that banks were safe and sound.
 That changed in 1968 when Congress passed the Consumer Credit Protection Act.
 Under the act’s “Truth in Lending“ provisions, the Fed issued new regulations that require lenders to provide information about credit terms and to express the cost of credit as an annual percentage rate (APR).

 In 1977, the Community Reinvestment Act (CRA) encouraged banks to meet the credit needs of the entire communities in which they are located and required the Fed and other banking agencies to review banks’ lending patterns.
 The Fed rates banks on their CRA performance, taking into account their lending to low- and moderate-income individuals and neighborhoods.